 However, they have been introduced in North America including the United States, New Zealand, Australia, and the Falkland Islands.

-The scientific name Calluna vulgaris comes from a Greek word kalluno.
+The scientific name Calluna vulgaris comes from the Greek word kalluno.

 The word means “to cleanse or adorn”, which refers to the plant being used for making brooms.